 Please convert your average grade using the modified Bavarian formula.
 The instructions can be found under Downloads.

 Please submit your bachelor's certificate along with a supplement containing the conversion to confirm your grades.
 Unfortunately, we cannot consider foreign bachelor's certificates for selection without this conversion.

 - English, tabular, single-page (please use only the templates in Downloads)

 - Please fill in the form provided in the download section

-- Write one motivation text for both universities
+- Write one motivation letter, including your criteria for both universities

 - English, maximum two pages